ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 The correct method for specifying platform metadata has historically been a source of confusion.
 The IOOS Metadata Profile aims to simplify platform metadata specification with the addition of a few global attributes (**`platform_id`** and **`platform_name`**, as well as the OceanSITES-derived **`wmo_platform_code`**) and clarification of existing standards for global attributes and the platform container variable.
 Data providers are encouraged to carefully review this section and upstream standards, and especially to review gold standard example datasets.

 **Important**: The IOOS Metadata Profile restricts datasets to include only **one platform per dataset**.
-This simplifies the dataset structure significantly, allows for attribution that might otherwise be handled by variable-level attributes of the **`platform_variable`** to be replaced by the global attributes described above, and simplifies creation of aggregated datasets in ERDDAP.
+This simplifies the dataset structure significantly, allows for attribution that might otherwise be handled by variable-level attributes of the **`platform_variable`** to be replaced by the global attributes described below, and simplifies creation of aggregated datasets of multiple individual platform datasets in ERDDAP.

 Name | Convention | Description | Type | Role